AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality Image Generation

-In this task, generative models aim to generate novel images of a given subject (e.g., a person).
+\textbf{Personalized Image Synthesis.} Personalized image synthesis is another notable text-to-image task, where the cross-modality generative models aim to generate novel images of a given subject (e.g., a person or bag).
+Despite sharing many similarities with text-based image editing, there are some subtle yet important differences between them.
+In personalized image synthesis, the aim is to let the model get an understanding of the specific object or thing (through at least 3-5 images), and the model can then be used to generate the object in many novel scenarios.
+In contrast, for image editing, only one image is input to the model, and the focus of the model is often to simply change objects or the background; it can be hard to make overly large edits to this image, e.g., it is often difficult to output an image of an object from a novel angle with a novel background.
+Hence, since their aims are different, there exists important technical differences between works in personalized image synthesis vs image editing.
+For instance, methods for personalized image synthesis often represent the personalized concepts as ``words'' that can be flexibly used to generate novel images, or may require fine-tuning on the user-provided images of the object.
+These approaches are different from the text-based editing works.
 Many works leverage GANs to perform this task, such as IC-GAN \cite{casanova2021instance} which additionally requires the discriminator to predict instance information, and Pivotal Tuning \cite{roich2022pivotal} which adopts a GAN inversion approach.
 Recently, many works leverage pre-trained text-to-image DMs, which have shown promising improvements.
 Textual Inversion \cite{gal2023an} uses only a few images (typically 3-5) of a user-provided concept, and represents the concept through new "words" in the embedding space of a text-to-image DM, enabling personalized creation of concepts guided by natural language sentences.
 DreamBooth \cite{ruiz2023dreambooth} aims to generate ``personalized'' images for a given subject (e.g., a specific dog or human) and introduce an approach to fine-tune the pre-trained text-to-image diffusion model which result in better performance.
 Custom Diffusion \cite{kumari2023multi} further extends this to multiple concepts and their compositions, through jointly training for multiple concepts or combining multiple fine-tuned models into one.
-Several recent developments \cite{ruiz2023hyperdreambooth,gal2023encoder,shi2023instantbooth} further improve the efficiency and speed of the personalization process.
+Recent developments \cite{ruiz2023hyperdreambooth} further improve the efficiency and speed of the personalization process.